aegisfoundry/NimbleKB/docs/recipes/create-autogratuity.md

 Set the guest count to the target number - e.g., 8 or more.

 Ensure that the server sets the guest count as part of the order.
 It is recommended that "require guest count" be required for the service type.

+### *Note that "Auto Gratuity - End of Day" is a separate charge type, and is not used for normal party of N or more gratuities.*